sanskrit/learnsanskrit.org/content/guide/nominals-2/pronominal-adjectives.md

 {title Pronominal adjectives}

 There are many adjectives that use the same endings as pronouns like {s tad}.
-We can call these adjectives {dfn promoninal adjectives} since they are adjectives that behave like pronouns.
+We can call these adjectives {dfn pronominal adjectives} since they are adjectives that behave like pronouns.

 Here are some common examples: